 FOODS II Grades: 9-12 Credits: 2.5

+Course #728 Semester Weighted Value: 1

 Text: None

 Prerequisite: Foods I

-Course Description: This course provides students with more in depth knowledge of nutrition and consumer buying and in the preparation of cakes (and decoration), appetizers, desserts, meat preparation, and food safety.
+Course Description: This course provides students with more in-depth knowledge of nutrition and consumer buying and in the preparation of cakes (and decoration), appetizers, desserts, meal preparation, and food safety.

-MAKING IT ON YOUR OWN Grades: 9-12 Credits: 2.5
+MAKING IT ON YOUR OWN Grades: 9-12 Credits: 2.5 Course # 089 Semester Weighted Value: 1

-Course Description: In this course students will learn specific skills that will help them now and prepare them to live on their own at college or in their future.
+Course Description: In this course, students will learn specific skills that will help them now and prepare them to live on their own at college or in the future.
 Units of study include: basic income and budgeting skills, career pathways planning, getting a job including resume writing and interview skills, securing a place to live, basic skills for living at home including laundry and cooking/meal planning, and other essential skills.